jkang331/iQuiz/README.md

 * when the user selects a quiz, take them to the first"question" scene
 * when the user selects an answer in the "question" scene,take them to the "answer" scene
 * when the user pushes "next" from the "answer" scene...
-  *... if there are more questions, take them to the next"question" scene *... if there are no questions left, take them to the "finished"scene
+  * ... if there are more questions, take them to the next"question" scene
+  * ... if there are no questions left, take them to the "finished"scene
 * when the users pushes the "back" button, they go back to the main list of topics

 #### "Question" Scene
 * UI elements required
-  * question text
+  * question text [DONE]
   * four answer possibilities (only one of which can be selected)
-  * a "submit" button to indicate they are ready to go on
+  * a "submit" button to indicate they are ready to go on [DONE]
-* layout is totally up to you
+* layout is totally up to you [DONE]

 #### "Answer" Scene
 * UI elements required
-  * question text
+  * question text [DONE]
-  * the correct answer text
+  * the correct answer text [DONE]
   * some indicator whether they got it right or wrong
-  * a "next" button to indicate they are ready to go on
+  * a "next" button to indicate they are ready to go on [DONE]
-* layout is totally up to you
+* layout is totally up to you [DONE]

 #### "Finished" Scene
 * UI elements required